mschulteg/flacmirror/README.md

   --copy-file COPY_FILE                      Copy additional files with filename COPY_FILE that are not being encoded.
                                              This option can be used multiple times.
+For example --copy-file cover.jpg --copy-file album.jpg --copy-ext COPY_EXT                        Copy additional files with the extension COPY_EXT that are not being encoded.
+This option can be used multiple times.
+For example --copy-ext m3u --copy-ext log --copy-ext jpg.
+This will not copy flac files.
-For example --copy-file cover.jpg --copy-file album.jpg --num-threads NUM_THREADS                  Number of threads to use.
+  --num-threads NUM_THREADS                  Number of threads to use.
 Defaults to the number of threads in the system.
   --dry-run                                  Do a dry run (do no copy, encode, delete any file) --debug                                    Give more output about how subcommands are called